r-a-h/lattinscider.com/jobs.md

 ### Animal Care

-We have goats, chickens, ducks, turkeys, rabbits, and more.
+We have chickens, ducks, turkeys, rabbits, and more.
 Each one needs food, water, house-keeping, and some loving attention every day.

 ### Gardens